UKHomeOffice/passports-grey-box-tester/README.md

                 `html` - Pattern to match offending html opening tag `summary` - Pattern to match description of error `target` - Pattern to match reported target element
+* `staticPages`
+    - array of static page paths to build a pages object
-* `host`
+* `url`
     - a default hostname for the start and final paths.
 Defaults to `http://localhost`.
-Can be overridden with the `--host` command line option.
+Can be overridden with the `--url` command line option.
 * `start`
     - the start path.
 Defaults to '/'
 * `final`